Patient education: Chronic abdominal pain in children and adolescents (Beyond the Basics)

 CHRONIC RECURRENT ABDOMINAL PAIN OVERVIEW

 Chronic and recurrent abdominal pain is common in children, and the term "functional pain disorder" refers to pain for which a specific cause (by history, physical examination, or laboratory tests) has not been found.
 It occurs in 9 to 15 percent of all children.
 In boys, pain is most common between ages five and six years.
 Girls have pain most commonly between five and six years and 9 and 10 years.

 In most cases, abdominal pain is not serious and gets better without treatment.
 However, when it is lasts a long time or happens over and over again and a specific cause has not been identified, treatment can be a challenge.
 The pain can affect the child's ability to have a normal life, including attending school.
 This topic reviews treatment approaches that can help your child cope with the pain and/or help the pain go away.

 A topic review that discusses abdominal pain in adults is available separately.
-(See "Patient information: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)".)
+(See "Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)".)